American Bully-Bullies

 APPEARANCE:

-The American Bully has a short, tight-fitting coat that is stiff to the touch and has a noticeable shine.
-This breed is found in every color and pattern found in domestic dogs, and is so variable that none seem to predominate.
-Some registries exclude merle dogs, but this is far from universal and in such dogs are identical to other American Bullies in all other respects.
+The American Bully has a short, tight-fitting coat that feels stiff to the touch and shines noticeably.
+This breed is found in virtually every color and pattern seen in domestic dogs, exhibiting a vast range of coat variations.
+No one color or pattern predominates, adding to the breed’s diversity.
+Some registries may exclude merle-coated dogs, but this is not universally applied, and merle American Bullies are otherwise identical to others in the breed.
+The coat’s texture and sheen further highlight the breed’s robust and muscular appearance.

 TEMPERAMENT: